Senipah/VBA-Better-Array/README.md

 A VBA class providing a more flexible and user-friendly Array.

-# UNDER CONSTRUCTION

-This library is a work in progress.

 ## Documentation

 [READ THE DOCS](https://senipah.github.io/VBA-Better-Array/) for information on how to get started with VBA Better Array.